World Boxing Council heavyweight champion Tyson Fury confided in sparring partner Steve Cunningham when the pair trained together in 2014.

 “It’s not surprising to me that anybody is reciting the song.
-Hey man listen, there are some words I use in public and there are some words I don’t use in public.
+Hey man, listen, there are some words I use in public and others I don’t use in public.

 “There are some words I just wouldn’t use, period.
 But, there is no word nobody can tell me I can’t use, period.
 I don’t care what it is.
 If I want to use it, I’ll use it.

-“Being respectful and understanding I wouldn’t use certain words.
+“Being respectful and understanding, I wouldn’t use certain words.
 But, this word, man.
-It’s in every song, it’s in every rap song.
-It’s everywhere.
+It’s in every song; it’s in every rap song.
+And it’s everywhere.

 “He’s reciting a song.
-He’s not using it in a derogatory manner and it is what it is.”
+He’s not using it in a derogatory manner, which is what it is.”

-Despite some negativity, many have backed Fury, who has a long-standing history of having friends of many different ethnic backgrounds.
+Despite some negativity, many have backed Fury, who has a long-standing history of having friends from many ethnic backgrounds.